pocketbase/pocketbase/.github/SECURITY.md

 <details>
 <summary><strong>Stored XSS</strong></summary>

-This was discussed several times, both privately and [publicly](https://github.com/pocketbase/pocketbase/discussions/6694), but I remain on the opinion that this should be handled primarily on the client-side.
+This was discussed several times, both privately and [publicly](https://github.com/pocketbase/pocketbase/discussions/6694), but I remain on the opinion that it should be handled primarily on the client-side.

 Modern browsers recently introduced a basic [`Sanitizer` interface](https://developer.mozilla.org/en-US/docs/Web/API/Sanitizer) that could help filtering HTML strings without external libraries.